-In conclusion, PROFINET has the most collective and comprehensive diagnostics suite available of any Industrial Ethernet protocol and its focus is to be simple.
+In conclusion, PROFINET has the most collective and comprehensive diagnostics suite available of any Industrial Ethernet protocol.
 This helps make it easy to manage your network, implement diagnostics in your applications, and keep downtime to a minimum.

 To learn more and see how simple it is and learn firsthand, attend one of our hands-on PROFINET Certified Network Engineer classes in the near future.